U.N. drug body warns of more heroin deaths on record Afghan supply

 Afghan supply is going up as farmers have more incentives to cultivate poppy than other crops.
 The infrastructure surrounding opium, for example, is safer than for other crops in Afghan areas with militant violence because traffickers come straight to the farmers to pick up the product, Me said.

-In terms of global cultivation of opiates, the area used for growing opiates went up by 5 percent to cover the equivalent of around 440,000 football pitches.
+In terms of global cultivation of opiates, the area used for growing opiates went up by 5 percent to cover the equivalent of around 440,000 soccer pitches.

 "Heroin continues to be the most dangerous drug," Me said, adding that heroin accounts for the great majority of the 200,000 drug-deaths a year.